 Minimum length of a traineeship is 2 months.

-*students visiting courses during whole semester
+*students visiting courses during the whole semester

 2. Traineeships: Finding a supervisor

-Students applying for a traineeship are expected to find a supervisor at UCT, Prague with help of our faculty International Coordinators.
+Students applying for a traineeship are expected to find a supervisor at UCT, Prague with the help of our faculty International Coordinators.

 Below you can find links to our faculties’ websites together with contact information to faculty International Coordinators.

-On the websites there is information about the faculty’s departments and their current research.
+On the websites, there is information about the faculty’s departments and their current research.
 After you will choose a faculty and topic/area of your research, please contact the faculty’s coordinator, who can help you find a suitable supervisor.
 You are also welcome to address a potential supervisor directly (in this case please keep the faculty coordinator in copy).

 In your email to the faculty coordinator/potential supervisor there is space to introduce yourself, present your experiences and background, state how long traineeship you would like to take, describe what area you are interested in etc. Following attachments should be included: